-Kids love frogs and are absolutely thrilled when they get to play frog hop games!
+Most kids love frogs and most kids love jumping, and our kids, at least, are absolutely thrilled when they get to play frog hop games!

 Being able to pretend to be a frog is, in our children’s opinion at least, a great way to spend an hour.
-We parents don’t mind the energy that’s burned off in the process either!
+Us parents don’t mind the energy that’s burned off in the process either.

 We’ve got a free set of printables you can use to play this game with your children too.